mendix/docs/content/appstore/general/app-store-overview.md

 ![](attachments/app-store-overview/your-reviews.png)

-At the top of this page, there are check boxes to **Receive notification** of reviews added to your content and of replies to your reviews.
+At the top of this page, there are check boxes to **Receive notification** of reviews added to your components and of replies to your reviews.
 When checked, you will receive a relevant email about the review and/or reply.
 Clear these check boxes to stop receiving emails.

 ### 4.6 Notifications {#notifications}